UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 Thomas:

-- Systems generally fine but the hardware is dated with respect to the other systems so there maybe some read write errors
+- Systems generally fine but the hardware is dated with respect to the other systems so there may be some read write errors.